iam-anshul/secret-repo/docs/tutorials/deploy.md

 - A Kubernetes cluster with admin privileges.
 - A Github public repository to place Target Config file.
 - **If repository is private:** A Personal Access Token of the private repository (with read access for the repository contents).
-If using Github Fined-grained Tokens the `Contents` permission with `Read-only` access
-  can be used.
+If using Github Fined-grained Tokens, the `Contents` permission with `Read-only` access can be used.

 ### Below are the steps to setup AtomicCD to implement continuous delivery for a python application: